ltearno/hexa.tools/hexa.binding/README.md

 The binding system bases itself on two things :

 - The concept of Property,
-- The notification system.
+- And the notification system.

 ### Property

 A Property is just a simplified way to look at Java objects' methods and fields.
-Concerning data access, it can be done through direct field access or through the usual getter/getter methods.

-So a Property is a named value belonging to an object, that can be readden and written.
+It is a named value belonging to an object, that can be read, written and subscribed for.

-If there is a getter or a setter for a property, those are used.
-But if none are found, direct field access is used.

-When there is no getter/setter nor a field to hold a property value, a dynamic property bag is created for the object, allowing the property value to be accessed.
-So the Property system will allow to store and read values, even if they were not written in the original class.

-TODO : show set/get property value
+The HexaBinding library can use the getters and setters of the objects.
+It can also directly use the object's field if no getter or getter is found.
+It will even create *virtual* fields if there is no field in the class with the same name as the property.
+This adds a very dynamic aspect to the data binding.
+It is very useful to enhance existing classes dynamically, and allow to attach virtual properties to arbitrary objects.
+For example one can add the "selected" property to a `java.util.ArrayList` object.

+#### Virtual properties

+To set a virtual property value, you just have to call :

+	Properties.setValue( object, "propertyName", value );

+If the object does not already have a "propertyName" property, a virtual one will be created.

+To get its value, you call :

+	String value = Properties.getValue( object, "propertyName" );

 ### Notification system

-The notification system allows to register for object property values and to notify when a change occur on them.
-There is no need to implement anything in the client application classes.
+The notification system allows to register for object property value changes and to notify clients when a change occurs on them.

-To notify a change in a property :

-		Properties.notify( this, "propertyName" );

-This will update all registered clients for that property of that object.

-To register for changes from a property on an object :
+To register for value changes from a property on an object :

 		Properties.registerPropertyChangedEvent( source, "propertyName", new PropertyChangedHandler()
 		{